craigmccaskill/madlibs/README.md

 # Madlib Madness
 A collection of different methods for programmatic madlibs.
+Created as a tool for learning python.

 ## Usage